-For more information and to view the resources, please visit: www.lgbtyouth.org.uk/pro-resources
+For more information and to view the resources, please visit: www.lgbtyouth.org.uk/pro-resources or use the QR code below:

 4. Education Professional Bodies (CLD Standards Council, YouthLink Scotland, EIS etc.)

 Training and peer support is offered through national organisations for teaching and Community Learning and Development staff.
 Through professional learning events and seminars, training courses and workshops, research and, online forum discussions, a range of resources are available to support challenging behaviour and perceptions.